 "Being in a smaller school, you are encouraged to have your opinion heard, which has been really empowering for me."

-Joya, Diploma Programme student - 1 We place great importance on our students learning to collaborate effectively and listening carefully to the perspectives of other individuals and groups. - 2 We help our students express their individuality throughout their IB education. - 3 Our students have access to peaceful, relaxing spaces where they can use their skills to analyse complex problems and explore new ideas and strategies.
+Joya, Diploma Programme student

+- We place great importance on our students learning to collaborate effectively and listening carefully to the perspectives of other individuals and groups. - 2 We help our students express their individuality throughout their IB education. - 3 Our students have access to peaceful, relaxing spaces where they can use their skills to analyse complex problems and explore new ideas and strategies.

 "The teamwork between the teachers and students makes for a fantastic experience for the student and their family."

 Jacqui, parent of a Southbank student

-GRADE 10 - A YEAR OF TRANSITION The final year of the MYP is also an important stepping stone towards further education, whether that be the IB Diploma or an equivalent programme of study.
+GRADE 10 - A YEAR OF TRANSITION

+The final year of the MYP is also an important stepping stone towards further education, whether that be the IB Diploma or an equivalent programme of study.
 In this year of transition, students begin to narrow their subject choices as they consider requirements for future study.
 They are supported by their teachers and the pastoral team in developing effective study skills, and they are matched with an advisor from the Higher Education and Careers Department who will guide them through the DP course choice and university applications processes.

-PERSONAL PROJECT (GRADE 10) From the ages of 11 to 14, all our MYP students undertake some kind of personal project related to their studies.
+PERSONAL PROJECT (GRADE 10)

+From the ages of 11 to 14, all our MYP students undertake some kind of personal project related to their studies.
 Then, when they reach Grade 10, their personal project takes on a much greater significance.
 It becomes something they carry out over several months under the guidance of an individual supervisor.

+Typically for a Grade 10 Personal Project, students undertake an independent investigation into an area of personal interest to them.
+Through that exploration, the students follow the process of inquiry, action and reflection which aims to strengthen their Approaches To Learning (ATL) skills.

+The project leads to a production of a significant piece of work that draws on many aspects of what they've learnt while studying the Middle Years Programme.

-In the past, Personal Projects have involved students making a short film, writing a book of poetry, starting up a small business, building a computer, organising a charity fundraiser, and hosting a football tournament to improve community relations.
-Typically for a Grade 10 Personal Project, a student investigates a topic relating to a global issue that's of personal interest to them.
-An investigation that leads to the production of a significant piece of work that draws on many aspects of what they've learnt while studying the Middle Years Programme.
-SERVICE AS ACTION We place a strong emphasis on community and supporting charities through the Service as Action (SA) programme, part of the MYP curriculum, as well as our extra-curricular activities.
+In the past, Personal Projects have involved students making short films, documentaries, vlogs, blogs; designing backpacks, glasses, environmentally friendly buildings; creating an app; building a computer; designing and making a chair, a dress or writing a book... to highlight a few.

+SERVICE AS ACTION

+We place a strong emphasis on community and supporting charities through the Service as Action (SA) programme, part of the MYP curriculum, as well as our extra-curricular activities.
 These help students to gain a better understanding of the needs of others and make a difference in the world.

-OUR DIPLOMA PROGRAMME Our class of 2021 achieved excellent IB Diploma results.
+OUR DIPLOMA PROGRAMME

+Our class of 2023 achieved excellent IB Diploma results.
 These results helped every single one of our graduates secure places at their first choice university.

+97.3% PASS RATE

-100% 100% PASS RATE All of Southbank's Diploma students passed the programme in 2021.
-37.8 37.7 - 37.6 37.5 37.4
+Most of Southbank's Diploma students passed the programme in 2023.

+25.3% BILINGUAL DIPOLMA

+Nineteen of our students obtained the bilingual Diploma

+35.1 POINTS

+In 2023, our IB students achieved an overall average score of 35.1.

+79% of our cohort achieved above the World average (30.24)

 Top UK universities usually make offers to students who score between 32 and 40.
-The average Diploma score achieved by students around the world was 32.9.